New to Kava? A Quick Guide

 We specialise in the highest quality kava (read why to choose our kava here, and learn about our gold standard selection and processing techniques here).
 Our kava shop has a wide selection of both traditional and instant kava powders.
 Each product is made using a different kava cultivar (or a blend of cultivars), which means it offers a slightly different experience.
 You can find more information about our range of kava cultivars here.

 We generally recommend starting with a more balanced cultivar or blend.
-We think that the best single cultivar options for a beginner (though also popular among veteran drinkers) would be either Bir Kar (traditional grind version or instant) or Melo Melo (traditional grind or instant).
+We think that the best single cultivar options for a beginner (though also popular among veteran drinkers) would be Melo Melo (traditional grind or instant) as it offers well-balanced effects.
 Our Pacific Elixir blend (traditional grind) and our Instant Green blend (instant) are also suitable option for new drinkers who aren’t sure what they are looking for in kava, but unlike our single cultivar products their profile can vary from batch to batch as each batch is made from a different composition of cultivars.
 If you choose traditional grind kava (which offers the richest experience - just like making coffee from whole coffee beans offer a fuller experience than making a cup of instant coffee), don’t forget you will need a strainer bag to filter it.
 If you choose one of our excellent instants, you don’t don’t need any accessories.

 How to prepare and drink it?